Edum-favour/stock-performance-analysis-h1-2025/README.md

 - Design choice: Scatter plot with bubble size to visualize the trade-off between risk (volatility) and return, helping investors quickly spot smart buys like high return, low volatility stocks.

-- Insight Gained: Some stocks like NRG offer high returns with relatively low volatility, signaling strong performance with manageable risk, potential smart buys.
+- Key Insight: Some stocks like NRG offer high returns with relatively low volatility, signaling strong performance with manageable risk, potential smart buys.
 On the other hand, stocks like SMCI show high volatility with modest returns, indicating higher uncertainty.
 This visualization helps investors weigh the trade-off between return and stability, making it easier to identify well balanced opportunities versus risk heavy plays.

 ### Best Performers (Scoring Model)